proclaimforum/vscode-proclaimscript-language/README.md

 ## Extension Settings

-No specific settings at this time
+No specific settings at this time.

 ## Known Issues